QUICK AND DIRTY GUIDE TO CHILDBIRTH II: THE DELIVERY

 1. Encourage the mother to breathe deeply between contractions and to push with contractions.

-2. As the baby's head crowns, support it with gentle pressure over the perineum and gently support their head as the head delivers to avoid an explosive birth and prevent injury.
+2. As the baby's head crowns, support it with gentle pressure over the perineum and gently support the head during delivery to avoid an explosive birth and prevent injury.

 3. If the amniotic sac is still intact, rupture it with a finger to allow amniotic fluid to leak out.

-Normal fluid is clear or straw-colored; Meconium in the fluid produces a tainted, discolored or thick, pea soup-like color and should be recorded and kept.
+- Normal fluid is clear or straw-colored; Meconium in the fluid produces a pea soup-like color.

-NOTE: Clamp and cut the umbilical cord only if he baby’s head has emerged and is in a position that lows you to manage the airway.
+- Clamp and cut the umbilical cord only if the baby's head has emerged and is in a position that lows you to manage the airway.

 6. Encourage the mother to push.
 Support the baby's head as it delivers.